ionide/ionide-vscode-fsharp/README.md

 * F# (Linux/MacOS) - F# on non-Windows platform is distributed as part of the `mono`.
 Installation guide and recent version of `mono` can be found on the [project webpage](https://www.mono-project.com/download/stable/) and on the F# Software Foundation ["Use on Linux" page](https://fsharp.org/use/linux/)

 * .Net Core SDK - .Net Core is modern, cross platform implementation of .Net Framework.
 Ionide is requiring it for set of features such as project modifications or debugging.
 The core part of SDK is `dotnet` CLI tool that provides easy way to create, build and run F# projects.
-What's important - the `dotnet` tool can be used also to create applications targeting also Full Framewok (like `net461`).
+What's important - the `dotnet` tool can be used also to create applications targeting also Full Framework (like `net461`).
 For detailed instructions on installing .Net Core visit [official step-by-step installation guide](https://www.microsoft.com/net/core)

 * VSCode C# plugin (optional) - Ionide's debugging capabilities relies on the debugger provided by Omnisharp team.
 To get it install [C# extension from VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)